2900xt/taharawjani-org/public/blogs/hypercompetition.md

  > Just be a normal, well rounded, academically competent individual.

-How about you shut the fuck up?
-It must be really easy to write that from your family's manor, living off your trust fund :D.

 For us normies, the college admission process seems random.
 And, to some degree it is.
 However, as I'm going through the heat of the process, I've realized one thing: it's a game.
 And like any game, you can win - all it takes is one, and at that level, I've discovered a trend that you'll like to hear.

 Going back to the corny-ahh MIT "Applying Sideways" quote, let's analyze it.